bigbadcyborg/reverse-shell/README.md

     We could obfuscate using caesar cipher.
 It would go undectected by windows security; however, not completely undetected on virustotal.
     (see https://www.youtube.com/watch?v=hjNLylCAmBo&list=PLT3EmOikjcyY2t6zVJT7rSB1sqK2IMq4e&index=2&ab_channel=RedSiege)

+    "Jigsaw" and "Jargon" encryption techniques seem to be effective at avoiding detection.

 # 10/16/2024